Finnhub-Stock-API/finnhub-ruby/docs/DefaultApi.md

 Earnings Call Transcripts

 <p>Get earnings call transcripts, audio and participants' list.
-This endpoint is only available for US, UK, and Candian companies. <p>15+ years of data is available with 220,000+ audio which add up to 7TB in size.</p>
+Data is available for US, UK, European, Australian and Canadian companies.<p>15+ years of data is available with 220,000+ audio which add up to 7TB in size.</p>

 ### Examples